fjavierm/ceh/12-Evading_IDS_Firewall_and_Honeypots/README.md

 The majority of intrusion prevention systems use one of three detection methods: signature-based, statistical anomaly-based, and stateful protocol analysis.

-* **Signature-based detection**: Signature-based IDS monitors packets in the network and compares with predetermined attack patterns, known as “signatures”.
+* **Signature-based detection**: Signature-based IDS monitors packets in the network and compares with predetermined attack patterns, known as "signatures".

 * **Statistical anomaly-based detection**: An anomaly-based IDS will monitor network traffic and compare it to expected traffic patterns.
 The baseline will identify what is "normal" for that network – what sort of packets generally through the network and what protocols are used.
 It may however, raise a false positive alarm for the legitimate use of bandwidth if the baselines are not intelligently configured.